Poland's Walesa calls for 'system change' in Russia - RFI

 On Tuesday, Navalny received a jail term of two years and eight months for violating the terms of a 2014 suspended sentence on embezzlement charges he claims were a pretext to silence him.

-The 44-year-old anti-corruption campaigner's jailing has weakened Russia's opposition movement now without its most prominent figure whose aides have also been detained by police.

-Walesa said if he had a chance to speak to Navalny, he would tell him to follow his communist-era example and fight the system.
+Walesa said if he had a chance to speak to the 44-year-old anti-corruption campaigner he would tell him to follow his communist-era example and fight the system.

 "I felt that it wasn't the people who were to blame, but the system which allows for bad behaviour on the part of leaders.
 And that's something you can see in Russia," Walesa said.

-"We shouldn’t be finding against (Russian President Vladimir) Putin, specific individuals, or the police.
+"We shouldn’t be fighting against (Russian President Vladimir) Putin, specific individuals, or the police.
 Instead, we should be fighting for a new system that would preclude this kind of behaviour," he said.

-Working as a shipyard electrician in the Baltic port city of Gdansk, Walesa stunned the communist bloc and the world when he led a 1980 strike by 17,000 shipyard workers.
+Working as a shipyard electrician in Gdansk, Walesa stunned the communist bloc and the world when he led a 1980 strike by 17,000 shipyard workers.

 The communist regime was forced to grudgingly recognise Solidarity as the Soviet bloc's first and only independent trade union after it gained millions of followers across Poland.